 "Unfortunately, our cries have fallen on deaf ears.
-The international community is not doing anything.
-Here in the camps we are languishing in tarp and bamboo shelters and barely surviving on handouts," he said.
+The international community is not doing anything," he added.

-Several attempts at repatriation have failed, with Rohingya refusing to return without security and rights in Myanmar, where many see the minority as foreigners.
+Several attempts at repatriation have failed, with Rohingya refusing to return without guarantees for their security and rights in Myanmar, where many see the minority as foreigners.

-Rohingya community leaders complain that the security situation in the Bangladeshi camps -- surrounded by barbed wire -- is also deteriorating, with at least 100 people killed in violence since 2017.
+Rohingya say that the security situation in the Bangladeshi camps -- surrounded by barbed wire -- is also deteriorating, with at least 100 people killed since 2017.

-Many of the killings are blamed on a Rohingya insurgent group, as well as gangs involved in drug smuggling and human trafficking that find easy recruits among the many bored young men in the camps.
+Much of the violence is blamed on a Rohingya insurgent group and gangs involved in drug smuggling and human trafficking, which find easy recruits among the many bored young men in the camps.

-"It's a prison for the Rohingyas.
-The life of the Rohingyas has worsened in these five years," said one young activist, declining to give his name for fear of retaliation from Bangladeshi police.
+"It's a prison for the Rohingyas," said one young activist, declining to give his name for fear of retaliation from Bangladeshi police.

 "Rohingya shops were demolished.
-We need to take permission to go out of the camps to meet our relatives.
-We feel unsafe because of violence and the rising number of targeted killings," he said.
+We need to take permission to go out of the camps to meet our relatives," he added.

 A survey of the refugees published by Doctors Without Borders (MSF) on Thursday showed that the camps were becoming increasingly unhygienic, with soaring rates of diarrhoea and skin infections like scabies.

-The UNHCR has called for more funding from the international community.
+The UNHCR has called for more funding and support from the international community.

-To ease overcrowding, Bangladesh authorities have relocated about 30,000 Rohingya to an island but there are worries it is prone to flooding.
+To ease overcrowding, Bangladesh authorities have relocated about 30,000 Rohingya to an island but there are concerns it is prone to flooding.